Jailed for keeping Mumbai clean

 In 1991, Almitra Patel found her peaceful farm life on the outskirts of Bengaluru disrupted by mounds of reeking garbage.
 The city’s municipal corporation had begun dumping truckloads of waste near the city’s peripheral villages, as was happening in most other Indian cities at the time.

 Patel, then 55 years old, was a retired engineer and poultry farmer.
-She had a degree from the Massachusetts Institute of Technology in the United States, and had dabbled in environmental activism alongside her career in the cement tile and refractories industry.
 She had a degree from the Massachusetts Institute of Technology, and had dabbled in environmental activism throughout her career in the cement tile and refractories industry.

 Determined to find a more hygienic solution to Bengaluru’s garbage dumping problem, Patel spent over two years pushing the city authorities to locate an alternate site for disposing waste.
 She also travelled across India to understand solid waste management practices in different cities.